 Tax agencies can assess an amount due for both tax due and penalty/interest fees.
 The reasons vary but generally fall into the following categories:

 Missing payment: If an agency has a missing payment in their system, many will automatically generate a tax notice to the taxpayer without reviewing the account.
-Causes for missing payments may be one of the following:
+The causes for missing payments may be one of the following:

-- A payment was sent but not posted to the agency’s system due to a delay or possible tax identification number error.
+- The payment was sent but not posted to the agency’s system due to a delay or possible TIN error.
 In this case, proof of payment will usually resolve the notice.

-- A business has switched payroll providers, and the previous or new provider was not authorized to make payment for a portion of the tax period.
+- A business has switched payroll providers, and the previous or new provider was not authorized to make payment for part of the tax period.
 In this case, the tax liability is due and should be paid by the taxpayer as soon as possible.

 Late Payment: If an agency assesses a penalty for a payment that wasn’t sent on or before the due date, there may be no tax due, but they will issue an amount due notice for the penalty (and possibly interest) assessed.

 Tax Assessment: If an agency, usually an unemployment taxing authority, does not receive a filing for a given tax period, they will issue an estimate of the wages and associated tax due.
-These notices are not a reflection of the actual amount due, and the filing will need to be completed in order to determine how much, if any, tax is due for the tax period.
+These notices are not a reflection of the actual amount due.
+Therefore, the filing will need to be completed to determine how much, if any, tax is due for the period.